 The Department of Grounds and Building Maintenance may provide opportunities for students as maintenance helpers during both the academic year and in the summer months.
 Maintenance helpers are employed to assist University trade workers, including carpenters, electricians, grounds workers, HVAC mechanics, masons, painters, plumbers, roofers, and science facility maintenance mechanics.
 Students may also be employed to perform manual labor for all the physical requirements of Reunions and Commencement in May and June.
-Throughout the year, there are opportunities to work conveniently scheduled shifts providing data entry or administrative assistance for the Maintenance Office or trade shops located in the MacMillan Building.

 During the winter months, walk-in hourly work shoveling snow may be available.
-Interested students should call the Maintenance Department Grounds Shop (8-3439) just before or during periods of snow removal to see if help is needed.
+Interested students should call the Maintenance Department Grounds Shop (609-258-3439) just before or during periods of snow removal to see if help is needed.